ruabmbua/msi_klm/README.md

 To run it you have to install it first.
 The installation process is only described for linux, because windows needs some work to improve the process.

+**Attention: a working version of the application is located in the legacy branch.**

 ### Installation on Linux

 First install the libusb library with your system package manager: